-This easy Chocolate Chip Banana Bread is the perfect snack for any time of day!
+This easy, two-bowl, homemade Banana Bread recipe will be a staple in your kitchen!
+It is the perfect snack for any time of day.

 I wish I could say this is the best banana bread I’ve ever had, but sadly, it’s not.
 The BEST banana bread EVER (and my husband can vouch for this) is on Maui.
 But NOT the place you’re probably thinking.
 Not the “Halfway to Hana” stand that everyone talks about (though their stuff is damn good too).
 The best stuff we had was at the Old Lahaina Luau.
 It came around at the end of the meal and it was so good that we asked for more AND got some to go.

 Seriously, this was some legit banana bread.
 I don’t know what they put in it, but I’ve tried to replicate it with no success.
 It did not have any additions (no nuts or chocolate), but it was heavenly.
 And it had this crunchy, cinnamon sugary topping that basically made the bread.
 Someone get me this recipe, please!

 For now, I’ll have to settle for my non-Maui homemade banana bread, which is really yummy too, I promise!
 I’m not really selling this recipe, am I?
 Truth is, nothing can compete with that Maui banana bread, but this is as good as it gets for a close second!

 Coincidentally, Starbucks on Maui also had amazing banana bread that was completely different from any other Starbucks banana bread I’ve ever had.
 Obviously Hawaii has this banana bread thing down to a science.